NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 hugectr.HybridEmbeddingParam()
 ```

 A sparse embedding layer can be optimized using hybrid embedding.
-This is done by creating the sparse embedding layer with a hybrid_embedding_param argument (see SparseEmbedding), which is of type HybridEmbeddingParam. `HybridEmbeddingParam` specifies the parameters related to hybrid embedding.
-Hybrid embedding is designed to overcome the bandwidth constraint imposed by the embedding part of the embedding train workload by algorithmically reducing the traffic over network.
+Hybrid embedding is designed to overcome the bandwidth constraint that is imposed by the embedding part of the embedding training workload by algorithmically reducing the traffic over the network.
+Hybrid embedding can improve performance in multi-node and multi-GPU deployments with one-hot data.
+Conversely, hybrid embedding does not improve performance on a single-machine and single-GPU deployment or with multi-hot encoded data.

+You can use hybrid embedding by creating a sparse embedding layer with a `hybrid_embedding_param` argument that is of type `HybridEmbeddingParam` and specifying the parameters that are related to hybrid embedding.

 Requirements: The input dataset has only one-hot feature items and the model uses the SGD optimizer.

+For information about creating a sparse embedding layer, refer to the [class](./hugectr_layer_book.md#sparse-embedding) documentation.

 **Arguments**

 * `max_num_frequent_categories`: Integer, the maximum number of frequent categories in unit of batch size.
-There is NO default value.
+This argument does not have a default value.

 * `max_num_infrequent_samples`: Integer, the maximum number of infrequent samples in unit of batch size.
-There is NO default value.
+This argument does not have a default value.

 * `p_dup_max`: Float, the maximum probability that the category appears more than once within the gpu-batch.
 This way of determining the number of frequent categories is used in single-node or NVLink connected systems only.
-There is NO default value.
+This argument does not have a default value.

-* `max_all_reduce_bandwidth`: Float, the bandwidth of the all reduce.
-There is NO default value.
+* `max_all_reduce_bandwidth`: Float, the algorithmic bandwidth of the all reduce.
+This argument does not have a default value.

-* `max_all_to_all_bandwidth`: Float, the bandwidth of the all-to-all.
-There is NO default value.
+* `max_all_to_all_bandwidth`: Float, the algorithmic bandwidth of the all-to-all.
+The unit of bandwidth is per-GPU.
+This argument does not have a default value.

-* `efficiency_bandwidth_ratio`: Float, this argument is used in combination with `max_all_reduce_bandwidth` and `max_all_to_all_bandwidth` to determine the optimal threshold for number of frequent categories.
+* `efficiency_bandwidth_ratio`: Float, this argument is used in combination with `max_all_reduce_bandwidth` and `max_all_to_all_bandwidth` to determine the optimal threshold for the number of frequent categories.
 This way of determining the frequent categories is used for multi node only.
-There is NO default value.
+This argument does not have a default value.

 * `communication_type`: The type of communication that is being used.
 The supported types include `CommunicationType.IB_NVLink`, `CommunicationType.IB_NVLink_Hier` and `CommunicationType.NVLink_SingleNode`.
-There is NO default value.
+This argument does not have a default value.

 * `hybrid_embedding_type`: The type of hybrid embedding, which supports only `HybridEmbeddingType.Distributed` for now.
-There is NO default value.
+This argument does not have a default value.

 Example:

 ```python
 hybrid_embedding_param = hugectr.HybridEmbeddingParam(2, -1, 0.01, 1.3e11, 1.9e11, 1.0,
                                                     hugectr.CommunicationType.IB_NVLink_Hier,